ltrgoddard/thesis/temp.markdown

 Prynne seems to assign a hugely important role to prose, describing it as nothing less than the ‘base’ of culture.
 He continues in this vein:

-> We can’t & I presume shouldn’t ~~presume~~ expect to evolve all our
+> \singlespacing We can’t & I presume shouldn’t ~~presume~~ expect to
-> thinking into poems, where the complication of *opinion* and the
+> evolve all our thinking into poems, where the complication of
-> inter-modifying force of open *argument* has to give way to the closed
+> *opinion* and the inter-modifying force of open *argument* has to give
-> form.
-A poem isn’t “to be disagreed with” and thus evolutionary &
+> way to the closed form.
+A poem isn’t “to be disagreed with” and thus
-> self-extending: it has a discrete priviledge as self-sufficient (“for
+> evolutionary & self-extending: it has a discrete priviledge as
-> its own sake”, whatever *that* means), just as soon as it’s set down
+> self-sufficient (“for its own sake”, whatever *that* means), just as
-> on paper.
-I would look to prose to expand the base, to equip and
+> soon as it’s set down on paper.
+I would look to prose to expand the
-> exercise the person, literally to keep us sane.
-Otherwise we topple
+> base, to equip and exercise the person, literally to keep us sane.
-> into bigotry—our poems, though of course *not* considered, *not* level
+> Otherwise we topple into bigotry—our poems, though of course *not*
-> & judged, *must* be right.
-Prose is the way such extension into the
+> considered, *not* level & judged, *must* be right.
+Prose is the way
-> world might be less armour-plated, more provisional for heaven’s sake,
+> such extension into the world might be less armour-plated, more
-> and I don’t mean picturesque short stories.
+> provisional for heaven’s sake, and I don’t mean picturesque short
+> stories.

 \noindent According to this statement, prose not only *is* the base of culture, but also serves to *expand* that base according to an